srobroek/simple-app/README.md

 ![logo](logos/CarvelLogo.png)

 ## modify this to add in the additional tasks in step 3, and the addition of the change in the value.yml in step 3
+## add in the step 0 tasks (modified from step 4 and moved earlier in the lab)

 # simple-app-example